 How can I pay for my course and material fees?

 If you have to pay for your course you can pay online when you complete your online registration.
 If you have successfully applied for an Advanced Learner Loan you should upload your letter when your enrol.
 If you are an adult on a low income or claiming benefits may be eligible for free course fees.
-We have two funds (one for 16-18 year olds and one for people aged 19 and over) to help with the costs of travel to and from college, essential kit, meals at college and childcare
+We have two Learner Support Funds (one for 16-18 year olds and one for people aged 19 and over) to help with the costs of travel to and from college, essential kit, meals at college and childcare.
+Applications to the Learner Support Funds are processed on a first come, first served basis.
+We are processing these as quickly as possible, but it is taking us approximately 2 to 3 weeks from receiving the application to completing it.
+When you have been assessed you will receive a letter to your home address.

-How do I apply for an Advance Learner Loan?
+How do I apply for an Advanced Learner Loan?

 If you already have a level 3 qualification you may be able to apply for an Advanced Learner Loan to cover part of the whole cost of your course fees.
 You may also be able to apply for money from the Advanced Learner Loan Bursary if you need help with costs for things such as childcare, trips or travel for your course.

-You will need details that are being posted out to you from week commencing 8 June to apply.
+Details to do this were posted out week commencing 8 June to apply.

 I've not applied for a course can I still enrol?